wdreames/facebook_misinformation_detector/notes.md

 ## 02/20/2023

+Execute the following command in the terminal to include chrome typing in VS Code:
+`npm i chrome-types`

 The following javascript code can successfully pull text from Facebook as a user is scrolling through the page: